linaGirl/related/README.md

 [![node](https://img.shields.io/node/v/related.svg?style=flat-square)](https://nodejs.org/)

-Related builds on the fly an extensive API representing your database and its tables including their relations and columns.
+On the fly builds an extensive API representing your database and its tables including their relations and columns.
 No need to write javascript models.

 **Features**